lldb3/etc/README.md

-# fsetup
+# Etc

-Quick setup scripts to install some essential packages and zsh config
+Basically a dotfiles / quick setup for certain services.